← All Articles

 Detail from Giudizio Universale, by Giovanni di Paolo, showing two nuns embracing

-Veiled Truths: Scandal and Mystery in a Renaissance Convent
+Benedetta Carlini: Scandal, Mysticism, and Sex in a Renaissance Convent

 Fioravanti: Pioneering Surgeon-Alchemist of the Renaissance